-Dr. Sarvepalli Radhakrishnan Rajasthan Ayurved University, Jodhpur is the first Ayurved University of Rajasthan and is the second University of it's kind in India, .
-The Dr. Sarvepalli Radhakrishnan Rajasthan Ayurved University was established by DSRRAU Act -2002 (Act No. 15 of 2002) which came into force w.e.f. may 24, 2003 vide Gazette Notification no. F25 (6) Ay. /2000 dated May 24,2003.
-This university has now affiliated all the 44 colleges/institutions of Ayurved, Unani, Homeopathy, and about 7000 students are pursuing their UG, PG, Diploma and Doctoral Studies.
-This university is conducting the admission to its degree courses through Joint Entrance Test at National level/ State level.
+Dr. Sarvepalli Radhakrishnan Rajasthan Ayurved University, Jodhpur is the first Ayurved University of Rajasthan and is the second University of it's kind in India. it was established by RAU Act -2002 (Act No. 15 of 2002) which came into force w.e.f. may 24, 2003 vide Gazette Notification no. F25 (6) Ay. /2000 dated May 24,2003.
+This university gives affiliation to all the colleges/institutions of Ayurved, Unani, Homeopathy and Yoga & Naturopathy for the Ph.D, PG, UG, Diploma and Certificate courses.
+This university gives admission to its degree courses through Joint Entrance Test at National level/ State level.

-The university has its own constituent college of Ayurved, constituent DAN & P training center and Herbal farming center.
-The campus is situated at Kadwad, Jodhpur on Jodhpur-Nagaur Highway on over 322 acres of land proposed to accommodate Central Administrative Block , 263 beded Hospital, Academic Block, Residential Quarters, Sports Complex, Herbal garden & Herbal farm etc.
+The university has its own one constituent University College of Ayurved at Kadvad Campus, Jodhpur two constituent DAN & P training Centers one at Kadvad & another at Poonjala Campus both in Jodhpur & one constituent University College of Unani in University’s Charai, Tonk Campus .
+The main campus, Jodhpur is situated at Kadwad, Jodhpur on Jodhpur-Nagaur Highway in over 322 acres of land proposed to accommodate Central Administrative Block, 196 bedded Hospital, Academic Block, Residential Quarters, Sports Complex, Herbal garden & Herbal farm, Panchakarma Center of Execllance, Pharmacy, a luxurious Guest House, Central Library, Canteen & Mess etc.

 ABOUT AYUSH SYSTEMS OF MEDICINE